OrrnobMahmud/BlumAuto/README.md

    python3 -m pip install -r requirements.txt
    ```

-5. Edit `data.txt`, input you data token in `data.txt`, find you token in [How to Find Account Token](#how-to-find-account-token).
-One line for one data account, if you want add you second account add in new line!
+5. Edit `data.txt`, input you data token in `data.txt`, line for one data account, if you want add you second account add in new line!

 6. execute the main program
    ```